mwalbers1/Data-Analytics-Bootcamp/election-results/README.md

 The Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast
-2. Get a complete list of candidates who received votes
+2. Calculate the total number of votes and percentage each county received
-3. Calculate the total number of votes each candidate received
+3. List the county with the largest voter turnout
-4. Calculate the percentage of votes each candidate won
+4. Calculate the total number of votes and percentage each candidate received
 5. Determine the winner of the election based on popular vote

 ## Resources